Be Cool: Plot

-Chili squeezes in a dance scene with Edie, celebrating as Linda Moon gets to make her appearance with Aerosmith in concert.
-Based on Linda's success in that concert, Chili assuages LaSalle by making him her producer.
+Chili squeezes in a dance scene with Edie, celebrating as Linda Moon gets to make her appearance and becomes an instant success.
+He also manages to placate LaSalle by agreeing that he will produce Linda's next album and get a share of the profits.

-But Carr is not accepting any deal, so he makes Raji put Elliot to kill Chili.
+Carr is enraged upon hearing of the deal, so he and Raji order Elliot to kill Chili.
 By assuring Elliot that he can help his acting career, Chili befriends him.
 After learning that Chili had gotten him an audition for a Nicole Kidman film, Elliot turns on Raji, who had erased the message on his answering machine.
-For all his smooth talking and flamboyant wardrobe, Raji finds himself in a firework conflagration which roasts him live on camera.
+For all his smooth talking and flamboyant wardrobe, Raji is burned to death on camera by a fireworks explosion.
 Carr is arrested on murder charges when Chili makes sure he is caught with the bat used to kill Joe Loop, via another pawn ticket.

 At the MTV Video Music Awards, Linda wins the awards for best new artist and video of the year.
 During her acceptance speech, she thanks Edie, Sin and Chili.
 Edie and Chili leave the award ceremony.
-And as Chili drives off, he passes a billboard revealing that Elliot is the co-star of a new movie with Nicole Kidman.
+As Chili drives off, he passes a billboard revealing that Elliot is the co-star of a new movie with Kidman.